Slyres/.github/profile/README.md

 <h1>Hello everyone !</h1>
 <body>
   <div style="white-space:pre-line;">
-    <p1>• We are Slyres, a little group of junior gamedevs, working everyday te build our skills !</p1>
+    <p1>• We are Slyres, a little group of junior devs, working everyday to build our skills !
+    • We are currently working on a 2D rpg and an encrypted text messenger, stay tuned to be noticed of further evolutions !</p1>

   </div>
 </body>